dotxyteam/ReflectionUI/README.md

 *   Read the user guide (below)
 *   Explore the examples ('examples' directory in the distribution folder)

+# User guide

+## Basic Usage

+    SwingCustomizer.getDefault().openObjectFrame(myObject);

+Disable the design mode by setting this system property:

+    -Dxy.reflect.ui.infoCustomizationsToolsHidden=true

+## Default Operation

+- Only public fields and methods are considered.
+- A public getter (public <Type> (get|is|has)Something()) and its eventual associated public setter (public void setSomething(<Type> object)) are considered as a unique public field (public <Type> something).
+- A final field or a getter without an associated setter are considered as a "get-only" field that may not be editable (depends on the field type).
+- A field control (text component, list view, combo-box, ...) is generated for each field.
+- A button is generated for each method.
+- Field changes can be undone.
+- Method calls invalidate the modification stack and cannot be undone.
+Note that IMethodInfo.getNextInvocationUndoJob(...) or IMethodInfo.isReadOnly() can be overridden in order to make a method call undoable or harmless for the modification stack.

+## Architecture

+The GUI is generated in 2 steps:

+The class information of each object is read and interpreted by the ReflectionUI object.
+The result is an abstract GUI model: ITypeInfo.
+Then this abstract GUI model is passed to the engine that will create the various GUI controls displaying the object values: the SwingRenderer.

+Class	----------(ReflectionUI)---------->	ITypeInfo	-----------(SwingRenderer)--------->	GUI

+Note that the SwingRenderer creates Swing-based GUIs.
+This is the default renderer but other renderers (JavaFX-based, SWT-based, ...) could be developed and plugged.

+IMPORTANT: Swing is not (and will not be) obsolete even if JavaFX seems to be its replacement.
+Since 2020 we know that Swing might even survive longer than JavaFX.
+From the official Oracle Java Client Roadmap:

+    Oracle will continue developing Swing and AWT across all supported releases as a core Java SE technology.

+    ...

+    Oracle will continue to support JavaFX with new fixes for Java SE 8 until at least March 2025.

+The ReflectionUI interpretation algorithm is based on the Java language coding standards (ex: getter/setter interpreted as a unique property, ...).

+Unfortunately, even when these standards are respected, there might not be enough information in every class definition to provide a GUI that looks and behaves exactly as expected.
+This is why the ReflectionUI interpretation process will often need to be customized.
+This is where the InfoProxyFactory comes into play.
+It is not essential to the ReflectionUI customization, but it makes it easier by allowing to specify conveniently a proxy for each ITypeInfo object.

+CustomUI provides the customizations editor by  using the following classes:

+    InfoCustomizations: declarative customizations persisted in XML.
+    InfoCustomizationsFactory: subclass of InfoProxyFactory generating proxies according to its InfoCustomizations instance.
+    CustomizedUI: ReflectionUI subclass compatible with InfoCustomizationsFactory
+    SwingCustomizer: subclass of SwingRenderer compatible with CustomizedUI

 # Licensing

 ReflectionUI and CustomUI libraries are distributed under this